Political views of Albert Einstein: Civil rights for African Americans

 In 1946, he travelled to Lincoln University in Pennsylvania, the alma mater of Langston Hughes and Thurgood Marshall and the first school in America to grant college degrees to black students.
 At Lincoln, Einstein received an honorary degree and gave a lecture on relativity to Lincoln students.

 When two black couples were murdered in Monroe, Georgia, and justice was not served, Einstein was so outraged that he lent his prominence to actor and activist Paul Robeson's American Crusade to End Lynching and wrote a letter to President Truman calling for prosecution of lynchers and passage of a federal anti-lynching law.
 When Robeson was blacklisted due to his activism against racism, again it was Einstein who opened his home to his long-time friend of 20 years.

 In 1931, Einstein joined Theodore Dreiser's committee to protest the injustice experienced by the Scottsboro Boys, a group of African American teenagers convicted of rape by an all-white jury.
 In 1946, Einstein also came out in support of Willie McGee, a black Mississippi sharecropper who was sentenced to death after being accused of raping a white woman.

 Accusations of anti-Chinese sentiment

-Written between October 1922 and March 1923, the travel diaries of Einstein released in 2018 contain remarks that have been called racist and xenophobic.
-He notes how the "Chinese don't sit on benches while eating but squat like Europeans do when they relieve themselves out in the leafy woods.
+Written between October 1922 and March 1923, private travel diaries of Einstein (released in 2018) contain remarks that have been called racist and xenophobic, but which also contrast greatly with the profound concern for racial justice he displayed in his later decades.
+In the earlier, private notes, he writes how the "Chinese don't sit on benches while eating but squat like Europeans do when they relieve themselves out in the leafy woods.
 All this occurs quietly and demurely.
 Even the children are spiritless and look obtuse."
 After earlier writing of the "abundance of offspring" and the "fecundity" of the Chinese, he goes on to say: "It would be a pity if these Chinese supplant all other races.
 For the likes of us the mere thought is unspeakably dreary."
 Einstein's perceptions of the Japanese he meets are more positive: "Japanese unostentatious, decent, altogether very appealing," he writes.
 "Pure souls as nowhere else among people.
 One has to love and admire this country."